 Named traditional shutters, this window treatment is the most historically faithful model of shutters.
 They’re manufactured just like they used to be many years back.
-And they’re a good model if you have a historic home.
+And they’re a good match if you have a historic home.

 Here are a few solutions for how you can make this classic window treatment complement your house.

-Designing Your Plantation Shutters
+Creating Your Plantation Shutters

 At Louver Shop of Charleston, we make customizing your plantation shutters a simple activity.
 We begin with a free consultation, where you’ll be paired with a local expert.
 You’ll check out shutter samples and get professional measurements, all at no cost and at no obligation.